lakevetch/pdf_to_csv/readme.txt

 Hi!
 Thanks for using my pdf converter.

 This app has some dependencies.
-To install them follow these steps:
+Soon there will be an "installers" script to download the requisite files.
+For now, to install them follow these steps:
-1- Go to the "installers" folder and double-click each file 2- Follow each installer's instructions
+1- Download and install python from python.org
-3- Open a Terminal, if you haven't done this before, find it in Launchpad 4- Type the following: python3 -m ensurepip
+2- Download and install Java and JDK (Java development tools) 3- Open a Terminal, if you haven't done this before, find it in Launchpad 4- Type the following: python3 -m ensurepip
 5- The above may have downloaded a tool called "pip" or it may have told you "requirement already satisfied" with the file path to where pip is found.
 Either way, you're good.